spencerrecneps/TDG-Tools/TDGAlgorithmProviderPlugin/Documentation/Meld.md

-As an example, imagine you received a layer representing all the bike lanes in a municipality, but the lines don't line up perfectly with the roads layer so a spaital join won't work.
+As an example, imagine you received a layer representing all the bike lanes in a municipality, but the lines don't line up perfectly with the roads layer so a spatial join won't work.
 You can use this tool to assign the bike lane data to the roads that they overlap with.